NREL/dam/README.md

 [![Build Status](https://travis-ci.org/acquia/lightning.svg?branch=8.x-1.x)](https://travis-ci.org/acquia/lightning)

-# Drupal Lightning
+# Drupal Dam
-Lightning's mission is to enable developers to create great authoring experiences and empower editorial teams.
+Dam's mission is to enable developers to create great authoring experiences and empower editorial teams.

-You'll notice that Lightning appears very sparse out of the box.
+You'll notice that Dam appears very sparse out of the box.
 This is by design.
 We want to empower editorial teams and enable developers to jump-start their site builds.
-That means that a developer should never have to undo something that Lightning has done.
+That means that a developer should never have to undo something that Dam has done.
 So we started with a blank slate and justified each addition from there.

-## Installing Lightning
+## Installing Dam
-The preferred way to install Lightning is using our [Composer-based project template][template].
+The preferred way to install Dam is using our [Composer-based project template][template].
 It's easy!

 ```
 $ composer create-project acquia/lightning-project MY_PROJECT
 ```

-If you don't want to use Composer, you can install Lightning the traditional way by downloading a tarball from our
+If you don't want to use Composer, you can install Dam the traditional way by downloading a tarball from our
 [drupal.org project page](https://www.drupal.org/project/lightning).
 (Please
 note that the tarball does not contain any experimental features.)